rulezcasa/rulezcasa/README.md

 <br>

-A Computer Science undergraduate focused on AI/ML research.
-I work on NLP, Computer Vision and Reinforcement Learning paradigms and I am looking to collaborate with leading labs in these domains.
-Apart from R&D, I am building a startup - Travellio (Vialux Nomadic Travellio Solutions Pvt.
-Ltd).
+A Computer Science major focused on AI/ML research.
+I work on NLP, Computer Vision and Reinforcement Learning paradigms.
+I'm am building collabaid.in (A cool networking startup)